robzed/LOVE2D_Platform_Test/platform_README.txt

 "Platform"
 Written 27th December 2012, Rob Probin
-Copyright © 2012 Rob Probin
+Copyright (C) 2012 Rob Probin

 A trivial game/demo.

 Use left and right arrow keys - or A and D - to control the movement.
+Use up arrow or W or <space bar> to jump.

 ===================================
 Licenses, Copyrights, Authors, etc.